mistermicheels/markdown-notes-tree/README.md

 ## Extra content in subdirectory README

-If you add content to the generated `README.md` files for subdirectories before the description markers, that content will be preserved.
+If you add content to the generated `README.md` files for subdirectories before the title or between the title and the description, that content will be preserved.
 This could be useful for image headers etc.

 ## Command line arguments